jeddeloh/rescript-apollo-client/documentationWebsite/docs/contributing.md

 title: Contributing
 ---

+Lets work to make the Apollo experience in ReScript the best experience out there!

 ## Core Philosopies

 - Provide 1:1 mapping to Javascript _then_ use those as building blocks for more "reasonable" ergonomics